adblockplus/libadblockplus/README.md

 or
     make TARGET_OS=android ABP_TARGET_ARCH=arm64

-Currently there is no support of building libadblockplus for Android on MS Windows.
+Currently there is no support of building libadblockplus for Android on Windows.

 Usage
 -----